Raw Vegan Obsessions…

 Maybe we all need to go through this stage before we come out the other end wiser and more humble people with a greater appreciation that every individual is on a different journey through this life, and that one size dietary regimes do not fit all.

-I have been accused on this blog of being “religious” in my views around food – but obviously those people haven’t read a lot of what I’ve written, because many a time I have urged people to lighten up, to not be obsessive about every morsel, to eat meat if you so choose, to not judge others for their choices, to not use your choice of diet to act superior to others, and to know that there is more to health than just food.
+I have been accused on this blog of being “religious” in my views around food – but obviously those people haven’t read a lot of what I’ve written, because many a time I have urged people to lighten up, to not be obsessive about every morsel, to eat a small amount of organic meat if you so choose, to not judge others for their choices, to not use your choice of diet to act superior to others, and to know that there is more to health than just food.

 So it saddens me to hear that people are abused on some raw vegan sites for expressing differing opinions about what is best to eat.
 Surely a healthy attitude is about sharing knowledge as compassionate, caring human beings?
 Once bullying starts, I have to wonder why the bully has such a need to be right, that he or she would hit out and abuse others to prove it.